logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 If you opt to join the queries, you must first add group by fields that will aggregate results by values.
 When the queries are joined, the values of the join fields must match for the {{include.name}} to trigger.

 * First, select the **group by** fields for each of the queries.
-You can select as many as 3.
-These act as count aggregations.
+  * You can select as many as 3 fields.
+  * The number of group by fields can differ between the queries.
+* Group by fields provide criteria for count aggregations.

-* As a result, the alert will count the query results returned per value of the group by field.
+  As a result, the alert will count the query results returned per value of the group by field.
 This allows you to join the results by searching for overlapping values that are the same for the join field pairs.
 * Select the join pairs you want to enable.
 You can enable as many as 3 pairs.

   Available join options are automatically determined by the order of your group by fields.
 The suggestions are ordered pairs of the group by fields.

+  Queries can have a different number of group by fields (for example query 1, one group by field, query 2, two group by fields) - the join can still be executed on the min number of fields and this will be a valid alert

 ![Alert with 2 queries](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/2-queries.png)

-When joined, the {{include.name}} looks for values that are common to both group by fields.
-This means the {{include.name}} will only trigger if it finds matching values for the joined field pairs.
+When joined, the {{include.name}} looks for values that are common to the field pairs selected for joining the queries.
+This means the {{include.name}} will only trigger if it finds matching values for the join field pairs.

 ![Add a group by field function for both queries](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/correlated-join-queries.png)

 Joined fields are indicated by the **link icon <i class="fas fa-link"></i>**.

-When the {{include.name}} triggers, the event log will have the field `logzio-alert-join-values` showing the join function.
+When the {{include.name}} triggers, the event log will specify the matching values that triggered the {{include.name}} in the field `logzio-alert-join-values`.

+For example, if we enable 2 joins: by the fields hostname and then IP address, the field `logzio-alert-join-values` will contain comma-separated pairs, such as `Host1, 247.23.11.58`, `Host2, 44.76.131.4`.

 ##### Trigger conditions